coaxialdolor/coaxial-terminal-ai/quick_setup_guide.md

     *   *Ollama* is great for running local models.
 5. Repeat for any other providers you wish to use.
 6. Press Enter to return to the main setup menu.
+7. When configuring Ollama, you will now select a model by number or 'c' to cancel.
+Invalid input is rejected for safety.

 ## 3. Set Default Provider